 I have recently been given a new paper written by Professor Rudolf Hoermann, Mel Rowe and Peter Warmingham.
 The three authors have joined forces to produce to try and improve patients’ knowledge of effective diagnosis and treatment of hypothyroidism.

 The title of their paper is, “A Patient’s Guide to the Diagnosis and Treatment of Hypothyroidism”.
 I will provide a link to it at the end.

 When I was sent the paper by one of the authors.
 I read it and responded immediately with:

 ‘It is a brief, simply-explained, to-the-point and altogether excellent paper”.

 The paper is extremely worth reading and may help many thyroid patients in discussions with doctors or endocrinologists.
 Of course, sometimes, the doctor you may be speaking with may be very certain of their point of view.
 They may not even realise that what they have been taught was only introduced post-1985 when the TSH assay was created.
 These post-1985 views that are currently being used by most doctors and endocrinologists have now been shown to be very flawed, and this new paper by the three authors points this out very clearly.

 The paper points out several major FLAWS in current diagnosis and treatment.
-I will pick out the major ones listed in the paper, all of which have now been refuted by extensive scientific evidence:
+I will pick out the major ones listed in the paper, all of which have now been refuted by extensive scientific evidence.
+The flawed views are: